A micro/macro parallel-in-time (parareal) algorithm applied to a climate model with discontinuous non-monotone coefficients and oscillatory forcing: Model problem

 In the numerical experiments, we discretize equation~\eqref{eq:1} in space.
 We introduce a spatial grid for $\phi\in[0,\pi/2]$ with stepsize $\Delta\phi=\pi/(2I),I\in\mathbb{N}$.
 The gridpoints then are $\phi_{i}=i\Delta\phi,i=0,\ldots,I$.
 On these points, we denote the approximate solution as $\bT_{i}(t)\approx T(\phi_{i},t)$.
 We then use standard finite differences, see Appendix~\ref{sec:discr}, to obtain a semi-discretization,

 with $\bT(t),f(t,\bT(t))\in \mathbb{R}^{I-1}$ and some initial value $\bT(0)\in \mathbb{R}^{I-1}$.
-Equation~\eqref{eq:micro} is subsequently discretized in time, either by a forward Euler method with fixed time step or by a variable-step variable order linear multistep method, see Section~\ref{sec:numexp}.
+Equation~\eqref{eq:micro} is subsequently discretized in time, either by a forward Euler method with fixed time step or by a variable-step and variable-order linear multistep method, see Section~\ref{sec:numexp}.